leondreamed-archives/portfolio-showcase/slides.md

 <!-- To what extent is a text an expression of a writer’s identity?
 Do readers like characters who are thinly veiled versions of themselves?
 Do strong characters challenge readers to be someone different?
 By analysing texts, we are really analysing who we are and what we want to become. -->

 The IB concept of identity is prevelant in Persepolis, an autobiographical graphic novel detailing Marjane Satrapi's childhood in Iran during and after the Islamic Revolution.
 The protagonist in the novel is based off of the author, Marjane, and is written in a honest way reflective of people in the real-world.
 In this way, readers are able to relate with the main character and feel closely connected with them.
 In addition, the reader is able to see Marjane grow as a person throughout the novel.
+The following panel is one example of how the reader is able to connect with Satrapi:

 <img class='mx-auto' src='/assets/persepolis-panel.png' width='400' />